Can you distinguish the different types of clouds you see in the sky?

 - They are masses that consist of huge density and volume and hence it is visible to naked eyes.

 - There are different types of Clouds.
-They differ each other in size, shape, or colour.
+They differ from each other in size, shape, or colour.

 - They play different roles in the climate system like being the bright objects in the visible part of the solar spectrum, they efficiently reflect light to space and thereby helps in the cooling of the planet.